chrfor/Competition-and-Collaboration/README.md

 See here under the pre requisites from Udacity to install and Test Unity Environmnent.

 The files in this folders have to be installed in a single repository.
--In the Jupyter Notebook <Tennisa> you find
+.In the Jupyter Notebook <Tennisa> you find
-    -the call to the libraries
+>the call to the libraries
-    -how to start Unity Double Join arm environment (20 agents environment) have been leveraged -how to call the API to interact with Unity Tennis environment -The code to train the DDPG Agent
+>how to start Unity Tennis environment
+>how to call the API to interact with Unity Tennis environment
+>The code to train the DDPG Agent
--ddpg-agent.py : The DDPG agent which have been adapted from the Udacity DDPG Pendulum agent -model.py :  The document which encode the Actor and Critic Neural Network which have been adapted from DDPG Pendulum -The checkpoints actor and critic files where you find the Neural Network Weights -Unity environment log
+.ddpg-agent.py : The DDPG agent which have been adapted from the Udacity DDPG Pendulum agent .model.py :  The document which encode the Actor and Critic Neural Network which have been adapted from DDPG Pendulum .The checkpoints actor and critic files where you find the Neural Network Weights .Unity environment log

 NB : Python libraries folder have not been uploaded but need to be installed in the same folder